geoffmunn/utility-scripts/README.md

 ## Gas adjustment

-By default, the gas adjustment value starts at 1.
-This is a very low amount, and will usually fail.
-When it fails, the script will increase the value by 0.1 and try again.
-This will keep repeating until the gas adjustment value reaches 4, and then fail if it hasn't successfully finished at this point.

-Currently it seems that a successful gas adjustment value is 1.1.
-If you don't want to try the initial value, then you can change the default to 1.1.
+Currently it seems that a successful gas adjustment value is 3.6.
+If you don't want to try the initial value, then you can change the default to to something else.

 You can change the values in the ```constants/constants.py``` file:

 ```
-GAS_ADJUSTMENT           = 1
+GAS_ADJUSTMENT           = 3.6
 GAS_ADJUSTMENT_INCREMENT = 0.1
 MAX_GAS_ADJUSTMENT       = 4
 ```